spike-js/rfcs/architecture/configuration.md

 The configuration file will allow you to change the following options:

-- Changing the build target directory.
-Optional, default to `out/`.
-- Changing the source directory.
-Optional, default to `cwd`.
 - Enabling typescript support.
 Optional, default to `false`.
 Should be under an `dangerous` or `experimental` key (synonyms).
 - Disabling minification on `build`.
 Optional, default to `true`.
 - Fetch function for providing data to reshape templates.
 Optional, default to `null`

+Configuration will not allow you to:

+- Change the source directory.
+You either follow `spike`'s conventions in the root directory, or `src` directory.
+- Change the output directory.

 ### Example
 ```js